 But, in any case, if we speak more in general, we need as a circumstance somebody with an unbroken vow, whether it’s a personal teacher or in this case the Buddhas and bodhisattvas.
 For pratimoksha vows, we certainly need some level of renunciation, determination to be free.
 The bodhisattva vow, we certainly need a development of bodhichitta, sincere and specifically the engaged state of bodhichitta.
 And with tantra there are even more prerequisites that we need to have – in addition to renunciation and bodhichitta, also some basic understanding of voidness, of preliminary practices; there are many things we would need.
 And we have to have a very conscious intention to generate these vows in our mental continuum, and the intention to keep them as best as we can.
 Monk and nun vows, there are more things that are necessary in terms of people present with the ritual.
 But that’s not our topic, how you take monk and nun vows.

-So what actually is a vow then?
+What actually is a vow then?
 There are two views on this.
-One view is what we have in the Sautrantika, Chittamatra vow, and all the Madhyamaka schools other than the Prasangika (according to the Gelugpa understanding of Prasangika).
-And according to these schools it is a mental factor – a vow is a mental factor – to restrain from a certain type of detrimental behavior, which during a specific ceremony we formally promise to restrain from.
-So in a sense it’s like a stronger form of ethical self-discipline which is based on a strong promise done in a ceremony.
-But according to the Vaibhashika view and also the Prasangika view according to Gelugpa (not according to anybody else; according to Gelugpa), a vow is a non-revealing form – which I will explain what that is – and it’s a non-revealing form on a person’s mental continuum that performs the same function as this mental factor.
+One view is what we have in the Sautrantika, Chittamatra and the Yogachara-Svatantrika schools.
+According to these schools it is a mental factor – a vow is a mental factor – to restrain from a certain type of detrimental behavior, which during a specific ceremony we formally promise to refrain from.
+So in a sense it’s like a stronger form of ethical self-discipline that is based on a strong promise made in a ceremony.
+But according to the Vaibhashika, Sautrantika-Svatantrika and Prasangika-Madhyamaka views, a vow is a non-revealing form – which I will explain what that is – and it’s a non-revealing form on a person’s mental continuum that performs the same function as this mental factor.
 It’s shaping our behavior.

 If I take a vow to not eat after noon, what this is going to do is to generate the cause for me not eating after noon.
-If I decide this was completely stupid, what I did, and I’m never going to follow that discipline again, I’m always going to eat in the evening, then we no longer have that vow.
-So this is what a vow is, and it is this very subtle form that continues with the mental continuum.
-The closest analogy I can think is of some sort of subtle vibration, but that’s not quite exactly what it is, that sounds a little bit too much “New Age.”
+If I decide this was completely stupid, what I did, and I’m never going to follow that discipline again, I’m always going to eat in the evening, then I no longer have that vow.
+This is what a vow is, it is this very subtle form that continues with the mental continuum.
 But this subtle form is not something that goes like a football from the mental continuum of the teacher, or of Buddhas or bodhisattvas, to our mental continuum.
 It’s not that they give us something, as in “giving” a vow; and it’s not that we take it from them.

 Let’s say I’m keeping very, very strictly “I’m not eating after noon” and then, well, one day I ate after noon, and another day I ate after noon.
 Then the strength of it is weaker, because we’ve seen that, well, sometimes I don’t do that.
 And we need to understand what it means, that we’ve weakened the strength of the vow.
 It is going to have less energy behind it to generate a similar type of behavior over and over again.
 And there have to be many, many factors all combined in order to actually lose that vow from our mental continuum, but we will get to that later on.